Behavioral Health ServicesFIND A LOCATION

 At Eisner Health, our staff is bilingual and consists of both therapists and students from social work and Marriage and Family Therapy (“MFT”) programs who work with children and teenagers under age 18.
-Additionally, we have two child psychiatrists who are available for consultation on diagnostic treatment questions regarding our more complex patients.
-And we recently received additional funding for in-the-field services (home, school, etc.) for more severely affected youth.
+Additionally, we have one child psychiatrist who is available for consultation on diagnostic treatment questions regarding our more complex patients.
+We also provide in-the-field services (home, school, etc...) for more severely affected youth.

-We have some capacity to see uninsured adults if they are Eisner patients through a co-located therapist from Amanecer Community Counseling Center, a large Department of Mental Health agency.
+We have some capacity to see uninsured adults if they are Eisner Health patients through a co-located therapist from Amanecer Community Counseling Center, a large Department of Mental Health agency.
 We also have co-located clinicians from Special Service Group (“SSG”) who see our chronically mentally ill adults and provide therapy and medication management by a psychiatrist.
-An SSG therapist is available one day per week at Eisner’s main facility and one day at the Eisner Health Family Medicine Center at California Hospital.
+An SSG therapist is available one day per week at Eisner Health's main facility and one day at the Eisner Health Family Medicine Center at California Hospital.

 During one-on-one counseling sessions, children learn to function better with their friends, at home and in school.